PRIESKA COPPER-ZINC PROJECT

-Following the delivery of the BFS, Orion is continuing to fast-track the Prieska development, with next steps including:
+In parallel with the BFS optimisation, Orion is continuing to fast-track the Prieska development, with other key steps including:

 - Progressing project financing discussions;

 - Progressing project implementation planning; and

-- Conclude agreements with concentrate off-take partners and key suppliers
+- Negotiating agreements with concentrate off-take partners and key suppliers

 Orion Minerals is also progressing other key commercial work streams including concentrate marketing, project financing as well as the completion of project permitting.

 The Environmental Authorisation for Prieska was awarded in July 2019 paving the way for the award of the Mining Right, which represents the final permit required to commence project construction.